At Verdant we practice being environmentally aware, which means that with everything we do, we consider the impact it has on the environment.

 Draught Stops and Door Stops are made from scraps big enough to use, while anything smaller is used for fridge magnets and other small projects.
 All the natural fibres left over from stitching and cutting is sent to The Papermill in Whangarei to be shredded and used in recycled paper and cards!

 This is an area that we can continue to improve on.
 Janette uses the bus when possible, but mostly since the job entails carting bulky and heavy items around, such as sampling, ladders, curtains, cushions we have to use a car.

 Janette drives a Toyota Corolla hatchback and an Audi, both of which fit lots of sampling and a huge ladder.
 Both vehicles were purchased with a lot of analysis about fuel efficiency.
 The Corolla bought in 2008, was chosen over a Prius, due to the discovery that the Prius battery at the time, didn't last very long, and was still made from some very hefty metals that is hard to dispose of effectively at the end of its life.

-The Audi was bought after months of searching car yards and the internet last year (2014) for the most fuel efficient, narrowest station wagon on the market.
+The Audi was bought after months of searching car yards and the internet in 2014, for the most fuel efficient, narrowest station wagon on the market.
 The A3 station wagon, contrary to what you might think, has one of the highest fuel efficiencies for a medium sized vehicle.
 It was rated as new at 4.5 litres per km.
 Unfortunately the better fuel efficient hybrids such as the Mitsubisher Outlander would not fit in the parking space at home.

 When we do make a trips somewhere in the car, we always ensure there is more than one thing on the to do list in the same area.